nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.development.rst

 Similar to `socketPath`_ but a useful helper for PHP-based web services, because database connections to sockets are specified differently in PHP dependending on the database type.

+The reason this is not called ``phpSocketPath`` is because for most PHP projects there is no easy way to specify the socket path, so this value is used to pass the socket path as a special host name.

 ``type``
 ^^^^^^^^